dtrosien/data-collector/README.md

 * sqlx reaches out to Postgres at compile-time to check that queries are well-formed.
 Just like sqlx-cli commands, it relies on the DATABASE_URL environment variable to know where to find the database.
 * sqlx will read DATABASE_URL from it and save us the hassle of re-exporting the environment variable every single time.
 * this is only needed for compiling, during runtime the configuration.yaml is used to change the db connection

+### Build Docker Image
+#### update sqlx cli
+update sqlx cli to version of toml (same cargo install sqlx command from above)
+#### Prepare sqlx meta for offline mode
+To create a json file in .sqlx which will be used in offline mode (needed to build docker) to check the queries, run:

+    cargo sqlx prepare
+The created file needs to be checked into git.
+#### In Case of Error or no file output etc:
+If no file was created or not updated after the code was changed, run cargo clean and then try the prepare command again:

+    cargo clean

+#### Run Docker Build
+When the file is up-to-date the docker build command should finish successfully.

+    docker build --tag data-collector --file Dockerfile .